Dealing with a stressful boss

 When your boss used to be okay

-When your boss’s behaviour changes to become challenging, your initial response should be the same as it would be for anyone you suspect may be dealing with stress or illness.
+When your boss’s behaviour changes to become challenging, your initial response should be the same as it would be for anyone you suspected was dealing with stress or illness.
 You might say, “You don’t seem to be yourself lately.
 Are you feeling okay?”
 This alone may help your boss recognize they’re not coping with their issues as well as they could be.
-If the issue is a mental illness, like depression or anxiety, we know part of the health condition may be a lack of insight.
+If the issue is a mental illness, like depression or anxiety, we know part of the health condition is lack of insight.

 Even if there’s no mental illness, chronic stress can lead to negative changes in our thoughts and behaviours.
 We don’t tend to be immediately aware of these changes.